 To find out about your county’s policy with incentives, contact the water department or check their website for the latest information.
 If there is no mention of disposing of a sink or toilet at the same time, contact the public works department.
 In many cases, curbside pickup will not be available.
 You may have the opportunity to drop off a toilet or sink for recycling, but fees may apply.

-Another option is donating old sinks or toilets to local organizations.
+Another easy option that is available to help you get rid of old toilets and sinks in your home includes donating them to local organizations.
 Habitat for Humanity runs a program called ReStore that accepts household material donations that are used in their rebuilding efforts.
 There are store locations in downtown Atlanta and on Marietta Road in Canton.
 Call ahead to find out if it is possible to donate your toilet or sink.

 Because low-flush toilets may save hundreds of gallons of water per day depending on usage, it may sound counterintuitive to donate one for reuse.
 However, it is possible to place objects inside the toilet tank to reduce water volumes for every flush.
 The ideal scenario is finding a local recycling program so that the porcelain may be turned into gravel for driveways or used as a component to pave area roadways.
 Even when there is a fee to recycle objects during a home renovation, the incentives available often equal the costs.

 Throwing out old sink and toilet models may be a minor hassle, but the water savings help lower your utility bills and conserve community resources while you upgrade your bathroom.
-Let Casteel Heating, Cooling, Electrical and Plumbing handle your bathroom renovation for you.
+Our team of plumbers in Atlanta, GA and other areas are committed to helping you resolve issues with your plumbing system.
+Our technicians offer a variety of plumbing services such as toilet repair, water filtration system installation, water heater repair, and sewer line replacement.
+Let Casteel handle your bathroom renovation for you.